cbartram/form-validation/README.md

 ## Running the tests

-Unit tests can be run with the command `npm run test`
+Unit tests are located in the `test` directory and are all maintained in a single javascript file.
+All unit tests are Compatible with [Mocha](http://mochajs.org) and [Chai](http://chaijs.org) and can be run with the command quickly with the command `npm test`

 ## Deployment